nachthammer/nachthammer/README.md

 - 👋 Hi, I’m @DoctorManhattan123
-- 👀 I’m interested in informatics, solving differential equations
+- 👀 I’m interested in informatics, volleyball and solving differential equations
-- 🌱 I’m currently learning Rust and react
+- 🌱 I’m currently learning Rust, React and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on an own language and type design
-- 📫 How to reach me ...
+- 📫 How to reach me.

 <!---
 DoctorManhattan123/DoctorManhattan123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.